 Hog Lice.
 Hog lice occur most often back of the ears or in localities that are protected and where the skin is thin and tender.
 Both hog lice and hog mange can be controlled by dipping the affected animals in crude oil.
-Farmers' Bulletin No. 1085 of the U. S. Department of Agriculture, "Hog Lice and Hog Mange, Methods of Control and Eradication," gives methods of dipping, hand treatment and other methods of application of crude oil, old crank case oil or the use of coal tar-creosote dips in the control of lice and mange of hogs.
+Farmers' Bulletin No. 1085 of the U. S. Department of Agriculture, Washington, D. C., "Hog Lice and Hog Mange, Methods of Control and Eradication," gives methods of dipping, hand treatment and other methods of application of crude oil, old crank case oil or the use of coal tar-creosote dips in the control of lice and mange of hogs.
 Dipping with crude oil is the most satisfactory.
 Where a dipping vat is not available, hogs may be treated with a spray pump oiler.
-The treated hogs should not be confined too closely indoors during warm weather.
+Treated hogs should not be confined too closely indoors during warm weather.

 Rickets.
-Rickets in pigs is caused by a deficiency of calcium or other bone forming materials in the body.
+Rickets in pigs is caused by a deficiency of calcium or other bone forming materials in the body or the absence of vitamin D, the sunshine vitamin.
 Pigs that are confined indoors on a ration low in calcium suffer most from this condition.
 Young pigs with rickets have sore feet, crooked legs and poor appetites.
-Pigs that are being grown on exclusive grain rations many times go down in the rear quarters and are "creepy."
-This is a symptom of rickets or weakness of the bones.
-Supplying pigs with bone meal, tankage, limestone or other calcium-carrying minerals together with plenty of sunshine or vitamin D supplements such as alfalfa leaves or cod liver oil, will prevent this condition.
+Such pigs occasionally have fits.
+Pigs that are being grown exclusively on grain rations many times go down in the rear quarters and are "creepy."
+This may be a symptom of rickets or weakness of the bones.
+Supplying pigs with tankage, limestone or other calcium-carrying minerals together with plenty of sunshine or vitamin D supplements such as alfalfa leaves or cod liver oil, will prevent this condition.
 Pigs fed a ration containing liberal amounts of alfalfa or pigs on pasture do not ordinarily suffer from rickets.
 Rickets is common in Idaho where grains are fed exclusively.
-It is not common where alfalfa is produced abundantly and fed extensively to the hogs (See Minerals).
+It is not common where alfalfa is produced abundantly and fed extensively to the hogs (See Minerals, Page 23).